 - Make sure the top of your computer screen is level with your eyes and about two feet away from your face.

 - Be sure to carry a backpack squarely over both shoulders to balance the weight distribution.

 - If you carry a heavy purse or duffel bag, it is better to sling it diagonally across the torso.

-- Have ample lower back support while sitting or lying for prolonged periods, as a relaxed position leads to slouching, which can lead to FHP.
+- Have ample lower back support while sitting or lying down for prolonged periods, as a relaxed position leads to slouching and rounded shoulders, which can lead to FHP.

 At this point, you should have a pretty good understanding of what causes Forward Head Posture and how to prevent it.
 You’ve also learned some great exercises to correct Forward Head Posture.
 For a complete resource that will help you understand how to fully treat FHP — or any other type of pack pain you may be experiencing — check out the Lose The Back Pain System.